siberianfox/tinygwiki/TinyG-Configuration.md

 	hom | x y x a b c e | axis homing stateus. 'e' reports homing status for Entire machine system | sys | Contain system parameters

+To list a group type in the group prefix; for example:
+* type $x to list the X group
+* type $sys to list the system group (or simply $, which is shorthand)
+* type $g55 to list the xyzabc offsets in the G55 coordinate system

 ### Uber-Groups
 In text mode (not JSON mode) the following groups of groups are also available for display: